shaziwnl/ReactRouterV6Notes/ReactRouterNotes.md

 function VanDetail() {
     const params = useParams();
-    // Assume we visited /vans/2
-    console.log(params.id) // logs "2" to the console
+    // Assume we visited /page/2 (Assume we have a "/page/:id" route) console.log(params.id) // logs "2" to the console
 }